istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

         - cluster.local/ns/default/sa/reviews-svc-waypoint
 {{< /text >}}

-This policy uses a workload `selector` rather than a `targetRef`, so it is enforced at Layer 4 by ztunnel and takes effect even when the waypoint itself is unavailable.
+This policy uses a workload `selector` rather than a `targetRef`, so it is enforced at Layer 4 by ztunnel.
+It therefore takes effect in both bypass cases: when the waypoint is unavailable, and when a client dials the workload directly.

 ### Shift traffic between waypoints {#waypoint-canary}